hadley/tidy-data/correspondence/2-response.md

 > suggest a solution?
 Reader isn't clear where we are left as we enter
 > the Case Study.

+I'm not currently aware of any packages that resolve this problem, and I've added a note to that effect.

 > p.
 21 down 13: might be clearer if "...an efficient equivalent to
 > join." – bolding or perhaps quotes.

-I've removed those comments because I know no longer think that they a true.
+I've removed those comments because I know no longer think that they are true.

 > This reviewer notes (in a spirit of collegiality) that the best